NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 where `data` is the data returned from the query, `isSuccess` is a boolean indicating if the query was successful, `isLoading` is a boolean indicating if the query is currently loading, `isError` is a boolean indicating if the query resulted in an error,  and `error` is the error returned from the query.

 ## Querying the GDC API Directly

-There may be cases where you need to query the GDC API directly.
-The GDC Portal provides a number of functions for querying the GDC API.
+There may be cases where there is a need to query the GDC API directly.
+The GDC Data Portal provides a number of functions for querying  the GDC API.
 These functions are located in the `@gff/core` package and include:

 * `fetchGdcProjects` - Fetches project data
 * `fetchGdcAnnotations` - Fetches annotation data